strawberrypie/rusentiment/test.md

 ~~picture goes here~~

-In order to use our web-interface, you will first complete a training. **Finish reading these guidelines before you proceed.** You will receive links and credentials for accessing the interface from the coordinator.
+<div style="text-align: justify"> In order to use our web-interface, you will first complete a training. **Finish reading these guidelines before you proceed.** You will receive links and credentials for accessing the interface from the coordinator.
 You will be presented with a set of training posts that are pre-annotated; after you enter your annotation, you will see how they should in fact be annotated.
-If anything is not clear, please refer to these guidelines again.
+If anything is not clear, please refer to these guidelines again.</div>

 # Sentiment annotation
-In sentiment analysis, our goal is to isolate the feeling or attitude being conveyed through a post on social media.
+<div style="text-align: justify"> In sentiment analysis, our goal is to isolate the feeling or attitude being conveyed through a post on social media.
 Some posts express an obvious positive or negative sentiment or attitude towards something, and we need to select such clear, unambiguous cases.

 The sentiment conveyed in text may refer to (1) the speaker’s subjective mood, feeling, or emotion, or to (2) the speaker’s attitude towards something.
 For example:

-Both the speaker’s mood and their attitude towards something can be positive or negative:
+Both the speaker’s mood and their attitude towards something can be positive or negative:<div>

 <table class="tg" style="width: 652px;">
 <tbody>